zolagonano/a-ninjas-handbook/src/chapter_5.md

 Some might use social engineering tactics instead of force, especially if they are in a position of authority.
 Always be aware of the tactics and mind games someone might play to get you to hand them sensitive information, passwords, and credentials.

 Understand your legal rights regarding self-defense and data protection in your jurisdiction.
 Have a list of emergency contacts, including legal counsel, who can provide immediate assistance in case of coercion or threats.

+---

+These were all I had on encrypting and securely storing sensitive information.
+The next chapter will be about footprints and fingerprints and what actions can be taken to minimize or even erase the trace you left behind when you didn't care much about privacy.